 7 Questions to help you decide if at home aligners are right for you

-Questions 1 - Front or back teeth problem?
+Questions 1 - Front teeth versus back teeth

 Clear aligners work wonders when it comes to fixing your front teeth.
-You can use clear aligners to address most problems with your front teeth.
-This includes closing gaps, straightening crooked teeth, rotating your front teeth and so much more.
-However, if your main concern is fixing your back teeth, then at home clear aligners are ineffective.
-Consider dentist-delivered clear aligners or braces instead.
+They can address just about any orthodontic problems concerning your front teeth.
+This includes closing teeth gaps, straightening crooked teeth, rotating teeth and much more.
+On the opposite hand, clear aligners are not as effective when it comes to moving your back teeth, especially the molars.
+If you need to move your back teeth, consider going with dentist-delivered clear aligners or braces instead.

 Questions 2 - Bite problems

 At home clear aligners are ineffective when it comes to moving your back teeth.
 While clear aligners can move your back teeth a tiny bit, they are really not meant for correcting any type of bite problems.
 Don't expect at home aligner therapy to fix your bite problems.
 In fact, wearing aligners at home without proper dentist supervision is likely to make your bite situation worse.
 You should never fix your teeth at home if you suffer from bite issues.
 See a dentist or orthodontist and choose dentist-delivered clear aligners or braces to fix your bite.

 At home clear aligners are suitable for fixing basic orthodontic conditions.
 Let's take a look at which orthodontic cases are likely to qualify for at home clear aligner therapy: